 |WPF (C#)||ChartDirector\NetWPFCharts |

 The following steps can be used to install these controls into the Visual Studio toolbox:

-- Open a WPF, Windows Forms or a Web Forms project, and display a Window or a web page in the designer.
+- Open or create a new WPF, Windows Forms or a Web Forms project, and display a Window or a web page in the designer.
 Visual Studio should automatically fill the toolbox with some controls.

 - Add a new tab by right clicking on the toolbox and select "Add Tab".
 Name the tab "ChartDirector" or any name you preferred.

-- Right click on the tab used to contain the controls, and then click "Choose Items".
+- Right click on the tab added in the previous step, and click "Choose Items".

 In addition to the standard ChartDirector assembly, there is a ChartDirector assembly that targets the .NET Framework Client Profile.
 There are also strong-named editions of these assemblies.
 Please refer to the section Using ChartDirector in Your Own Programs

 You can add controls from more than one ChartDirector assemblies to the toolbox.
 In this case, it is suggested you add them to different tabs with names for identification.